High-Speed Internet Services

 Source: Pew Research Center, “Internet/Broadband Factsheet,” available at https://www.pewresearch.org/internet/fact-sheet/internet-broadband/

 Addressing the digital divide requires a commitment to digital equity.
-That is, everyone—regardless of factors such as age, race, ethnicity, ability level, and geography—should have access to affordable, reliable high-speed internet service.
+Everyone—regardless of factors such as age, race, ethnicity, ability level, and geography—should have access to affordable, reliable high-speed internet service.
 They should also have the digital literacy skills to be able to take advantage of internet-based applications, products, and services.

 Accurate high-speed internet availability and adoption data, as well as information about actual speeds and rates, are critical to inform federal and state policymaking.
-However, existing data sources lack accuracy and sufficient granularity.
-For example, FCC data overstate deployment.
+High-speed internet access markets are dynamic: With each passing year, once-current data become outdated.
+In addition, existing data sources lack accuracy and sufficient granularity.
+For example, Federal Communications Commission (FCC) data overstate deployment.
 They consider an entire census block served if any households are, or could be, served by high-speed internet access.
-The FCC, states, and stakeholders are trying to create more accurate and granular maps.
+The FCC, states, and stakeholders are in the process of creating more accurate and granular maps.

 Availability

-Barriers exist to prevent widespread deployment of infrastructure that supports high-speed internet.
+Barriers prevent widespread deployment of infrastructure that supports high-speed internet.
 For example, rural communities can be very expensive to serve and yield low revenues (because there are few customers).
 They are sparsely populated, so the cost per household served is high.
 And it often contains challenging terrain, such as rocky land and streams, for laying down wires.
 Availability challenges extend beyond rural areas.
-Some low-income neighborhoods and communities of color are unserved or underserved.
+Some neighborhoods with low incomes as well as communities of color are unserved or underserved.
 Communications companies may not upgrade existing infrastructure to support modern applications and speeds.

 Federal and state governments play essential roles in supporting high-speed internet infrastructure deployment in areas where the private sector has not invested or has under-invested.
 Some federal and state programs exist to serve this purpose.
-Federal funding for high-speed internet deployment is provided through various programs.
-The FCC administers programs that subsidize providers’ high-speed internet access deployment in “unserved” areas (through the Rural Digital Opportunity Fund).
+The National Telecommunications and Information Administration is awarding states $42.5 billion in grants over five years to support planning, mapping, deployment, equity, and adoption.
+It also will award $1 billion for “middle mile” infrastructure deployment.
+In addition, the FCC administers programs that subsidize providers’ high-speed internet access deployment in “unserved” areas (through the Rural Digital Opportunity Fund).
 Other federal agencies also provide grants for certain purposes.
 Recognizing that federal funding sources are not adequate, many states have sought to add funding.
-But they are not nearly enough to meet the need.
+Nevertheless, funding is not enough to meet the need.

 Affordability

 Even where high-speed internet infrastructure has been deployed, high prices can serve as barriers to adoption, especially for households with low and moderate incomes.
-The FCC does not regulate high-speed internet providers’ prices, and states are prohibited from doing so.
-This, combined with lack of competition, mean that high-speed internet prices in the U.S. greatly exceed those in other countries.
+The FCC does not regulate high-speed internet providers’ prices.
+States have been reluctant to do so in part in anticipation of providers’ likely resistance to such regulation and in part because of the uncertainty regarding federal preemption of states’ oversight.
+This, combined with a lack of competition, means that high-speed internet prices in the U.S. greatly exceed those in other countries.
 For some, even if high-speed internet service is available and affordable, slow speeds, data caps, and inferior technology deter adoption.
 This is particularly true of satellite and wireless services, which offer slower speeds and less reliability.
 Wired service is faster and more reliable.

 A growing number of municipalities and electric cooperatives have launched community broadband networks.
 In addition, some investor-owned utilities are making their networks available for the provision of broadband.
 These fiber-to-the-home networks can offer fast, reliable, and affordable high-speed internet service.
-At least 22 states have adopted restrictions that prevent or discourage community broadband, but several of these states are now reconsidering these restrictions.
+However, at least 17 states have adopted restrictions that prevent or discourage community broadband, but several of these states are now reconsidering these restrictions.

 Digital literacy